apollographql/apollo-client/react-docs/source/api.md

 <h3 id="graphql-query-data.networkStatus">`props.data.networkStatus`</h3>

-`data.networkStatus` provides a more detailed view into the state of a network request on your component then [`data.loading`](#graphql-query-data.loading) does. `data.networkStatus` is an enum with different number values between 1 and 8.
+`data.networkStatus` is useful if you want to display a different loading indicator (or no indicator at all) depending on your network status as it provides a more detailed view into the state of a network request on your component than [`data.loading`](#graphql-query-data.loading) does. `data.networkStatus` is an enum with different number values between 1 and 8.
 These number values each represent a different network state.

-1. `loading`: The query has never been run before and the query is now currently running.
+1. `loading`: The query has never been run before and the request is now pending.
 A query will still have this network status even if a result was returned from the cache, but a query was dispatched anyway.
 2. `setVariables`: If a query’s variables change and a network request was fired then the network status will be `setVariables` until the result of that query comes back.
 React users will see this when [`options.variables`](#graphql-query-options-variables) changes on their queries.
-3. `fetchMore`: Indicates that `fetchMore` was called on this query and that the query created is currently in flight.
+3. `fetchMore`: Indicates that `fetchMore` was called on this query and that the network request created is currently in flight.
 4. `refetch`: It means that `refetch` was called on a query and the refetch request is currently in flight.
 5. Unused.
 6. `poll`: Indicates that a polling query is currently in flight.
 So for example if you are polling a query every 10 seconds then the network status will switch to `poll` every 10 seconds whenever a poll request has been sent but not resolved.